March 19, 2018

 RGProgressHUD –– It's an iOS progress HUD written in Swift.
 You can configure it with three modes - normal, blur & custom.
 It allows you to change appearance of various UI aspects like tintColor, backgroundColor, alpha etc.

-I'm one of leading organisers of Swift India Meetups & its Delhi chapter.
-Our aim is to conduct a meetup every month and so far we have had five successful chapters at different offices.
+I was one of leading organisers of Swift India Meetups & its Delhi chapter.
+It's aim is to conduct a meetup per month and so far we have had 16 successful chapters (I was part of first 13 meetups as an organiser) at different offices.
 You can join our slack group to say hi and stay connected :)

 I believe that sharing knowledge is very important for any community to grow strong.
 Learning and educating give me peace and I try to share my opinions via swift meetups.
 Here are some of my recent talks,